rdoo/netflix-stack/README.md

 ### Authorization server
 Handles user authorization.
 Implements OAuth2 password grant with access token in JWT format.
 ### User service
 Microservice responsible for registering new users.
+Uses MongoDB for data persistence.
 ### File service
 Example microservice that allows storing and retrieving files.
+Files are kept in MongoDB GridFS collections allowing storing files larger than 16 MB.
+Uploading and downloading is streamed thanks to Apache Commons FileUpload library resulting in low memory profile.

 ## Building and running
 ### Without Docker